 The department has updated Chapter 62-761, Florida Administrative Code (F.A.C.), to conform to the federal regulations.
 See Rule 62-761.350, and subsection 62-761.850(3), F.A.C.

 What to do once you’ve completed the training

-Print the certificate and keep it with the facility records for inspector verification.
+Print your certificate and keep it with your facility records for inspector verification.

 Operator Training Provider Information

 Operator Training Providers must be registered with the department in accordance with subsection 62-761.850(3), F.A.C.

 Pursuant to subsection 62-761.350, F.A.C., owners or operators shall, by October 13, 2018, identify and designate at least one named individual for each class of operator – Class A, Class B, and Class C for each in-service underground storage tank system facility.
 Class A and Class B operators must complete a department approved (registered) operator training course, and the department Secretary or designee shall issue an order granting or denying the request for approval of all Class A or Class B operator training courses.

 Providers of Operator Training requesting to be registered with the department shall submit, in writing or electronic format, documentation that demonstrates the training material meets the requirements contained inChapter 62-761, F.A.C.
 Any approvals or denials received from other states or countries shall be included in the registration request to the department.

 If your company would like to be added to the list of Third-party Training Courses as a registered provider of operator training for the state of Florida, please see Operator Training Provider Registration and submit the registration requirements via email to Tanknotify@dep.state.fl.us, or by mail to the Florida Department of Environmental Protection, 2600 Blair Stone Road, MS 4560, Tallahassee, FL 32399, ATTN: William Burns, (850-245-8842).